SIDNEY GENDRON

 “It always started with ‘just a couple,’” he says.
 “Then it evolved.”

-Over time, the work became something more defined.
+The work became more defined.

 “I’m only going to sawmill logs in an environmental way,” he says.
 “Storm or disease.
 I want it verified.”